Life As a Manufacturing Production Technician

 - Service Technician

-In 2016, there was an estimated number of 76,800 jobs in the United States for Manufacturing Production Technician.
+In the United States, there were 76,800 jobs for Manufacturing Production Technician in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Manufacturing Production Technician by 2026.
 There will be an estimated 7,100 positions for Manufacturing Production Technician per year.

 The states with the most job growth for Manufacturing Production Technician are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Manufacturing Production Technicians is somewhere between $36,120 and $98,720.
+The average yearly salary of a Manufacturing Production Technician ranges between $36,120 and $98,720.

 Manufacturing Production Technicians who work in District of Columbia, Maryland, or Maine, make the highest salaries.